 For pet owners, keeping their dogs, cats, and other mammalian pets safe is a top priority.
-Yet new viral dangers are becoming prevalent that make it tough for pet owners to safeguard their pets against infection and disease.
+Yet new viral dangers are becoming increasingly prevalent that make it tough for pet owners to safeguard their pets against infection and disease.

-Consider canine flu, a pathogen that has been shown to cause respiratory infection in dogs.
+Consider canine flu, a highly contagious pathogen that has been shown to cause respiratory infection in dogs.
 If pet owners are not careful, their pets may be susceptible to a wide range of canine flu symptoms, including:

 - Eye discharge